hubmapconsortium/ingest-validation-tools/README.md

   --plugin_directory ../ingest-validation-tests/src/ingest_validation_tests/
 ```

-## For developers:
+## For developers and contributors:

-A good example is of usage is `validate-upload.py`; In a nutshell:
+A good example is of programatic usage is `validate-upload.py`; In a nutshell:
 ```python
 upload = Upload(directory_path=path)
 report = ErrorReport(upload.get_errors())